Define data protection strategy for your hybrid identity solution

 Conditional Access to applications that are hosted on-premises: You can use registered devices with access policies for applications that are configured to use AD FS with Windows Server 2012 R2.

-Access Control to the Azure portal: Azure also lets you control access to the portal by using role-based access control (RBAC)).
+Access Control to the Azure portal: Azure also lets you control access to the portal by using Azure role-based access control (Azure RBAC)).
 This method enables the company to restrict the number of operations that an individual can do in the Azure portal.
-By using RBAC to control access to the portal, IT Admins can delegate access by using the following access management approaches:
+By using Azure RBAC to control access to the portal, IT Admins can delegate access by using the following access management approaches:

 - Group-based role assignment: You can assign access to Azure AD groups that can be synced from your local Active Directory.
 This lets you leverage the existing investments that your organization has made in tooling and processes for managing groups.
 You can also use the delegated group management feature of Azure AD Premium.